 3. Set formatting style and conditions.

-When you set your formatting style and conditions, you enter a Minimum and Maximum value, and optionally one or more Midpoint values.
-You also select a color for each value.
-As a result, any cells between the values you enter are shaded in a gradient with the selected colors.
+When you set your formatting style and conditions, you enter a Minimum, Maximum, and optionally one or more Midpoint values.
+You can also select a color for each value.
+As a result, any cells between the entered values are shaded in a gradient with the selected colors.

-1. Click Configure grid on a new worksheet, or Select view on an existing worksheet.
+1. Select Configure grid on a new worksheet, or Select view on an existing worksheet.
 Alternatively, create and configure a new grid or KPI card.

-This opens the Select data source window within the Select primary grid or Card designer dialog.
-The name of the dialog depends upon whether you're designing a view for a worksheet or card.
+The Select data source dialog opens in the Select primary grid or Card configuration panel, depending on whether you're designing a view for a worksheet or card.

 2. Select the Custom views tab.